RasmussenLab/vamb/workflow_PlasMAAG/README.md

 default_mem_gb: 50
 ```
 #### Using an allready downloaded geNomad database
-To use an allready downloaded database, pass in a path to the genomad database with using the config flag
+To use an allready downloaded database, pass in a path to the genomad database using the config flag
 ```
 snakemake <arguments> --config genomad_database=<path_to_genomad_database>
 ```